CSD Homomorphisms Between Phylogenetic Networks: Wired lifts

 I claim $M$ is a wired lift.
 Each edge $\{u,v\}$ in $E_2$ is contained in $V(v')$ for some $v'$ and satisfies $f(u) = f(v) = v'$.
 Each edge $\{u,v\}$ in $E_1$ is such that either $(f(u),f(v))$ or $(f(v),f(u))$ is an arc of $N'$.
 This shows that $M$ satisfies properties (1) and (2) of wired lifts.
 Property (3) is immediate since $T(v')$ is a tree.

 Finally, $M$ is a resolution of $Und(N')$ since, to obtain $Und(N')$ from $M$, one must merely contract every edge in $E_2$. \end{proof}

 Observe that in the wired lift, the edges $E_1$ are in one-to-one correspondence with the edges of $Und(N')$.
 All additional edges, {\it i.e.,} those in $E_2$, are such that both endpoints map under $f$ to the same vertex of $N'$.
-Many different vertices of $M$ can project to the same vertex in $N'$, but all those that do so form a tree.
+Many different vertices of $M$ can project to the same vertex $v'$ in $N'$, but all those that do so lie on the tree $T_{v'}$.

 Even though $M$ is an undirected graph, each of the edges $\{u,v\}\in E_1$ may be considered to have a preferred orientation of either $(u,v)$ or $(v,u)$ depending on which is an arc of $N$.